 While errors and Omissions Insurance covers specialized services offered by a property manager, you will also need General Liability insurance.
 General Liability insurance is intended for the day to day business practices of any company, regardless of the industry.

 You should have both Errors and Omissions coverage and General Liability insurance set in place for your property management business to cover the day to day business and specialized services provided.

-Tenant discrimination insurance– Tenant discrimination can be a major concern for property managers.
-Protection in this area is not always covered by general liability policies, so make sure to ask specially about adding tenant discrimination insurance.
+Tenant discrimination can be a major concern for property managers.
+Protection in this area is not always covered by general liability policies, so make sure to ask especially about adding tenant discrimination insurance.
 Adding tenant discrimination insurance can cover property managers when current, prospective or former tenants allege wrongful discrimination.

 Extra Protection for Property Managers

 Are your owners and tenants insured?
 Make sure your tenants and owners are properly insured themselves too.

 When a property manager is hired by a rental property owner, they perform a variety of services on behalf of the owner.
 In general, a property manager will not have the same financial interest in the home as an owner, however, they do take on the risk and liability as if they are the Homeowner, leaving them at risk to claims concerning the home itself.
 Some example of claims that are not covered by a typical property manager’s insurance policy includes injury on the property, burglary, fire, water damage, etc. In order to remain protected from all angles, you should require that the homeowner add you, as the property manager, as an additional insured to their landlord insurance policy.